michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_5_HTML.md

 <br/>

 <!--Add: Text with Interactive Map.
-You can bring any project from mapbox editor, using the iframe method.
+You can bring any project from Carto using the Embed (iFrame) method Just copy and paste the code from the Publish >> Embed option.
-In tutorial 4, we go over Mapbox basics, to make such an interactive map in mapbox editor.
+Or from Mapbox editor, using the iframe method (covered in tutorial 7)

+Following is the code that you copy/paste from CArto:
+<iframe width="100%" height="520" frameborder="0" src="https://michellejm.carto.com/viz/f07c01f8-85b7-11e6-96f9-0e05a8b3e3d7/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 Note: You can bring in any project, with the above code as long as you have your mapbox API key and map id -->